CITS5551-team-3/CropCounter/windows/README.md

 ### 2. Local Installation

 <!-- omit in toc -->
-#### Install Python
+#### Install python
-Ensure that Python has been installed on the machine already.
+Ensure that python has been installed on the machine already, if not then follow the instructions at: https://apps.microsoft.com/detail/9pjpw5ldxlz5.
+A python version >= 3.10 is recommended.

 <!-- omit in toc -->
 #### Install and run the image